The 2010s just ended and now is a good time to reflect on my favorite entertainment from that decade spanning video games, television and film.

 The Artist

-One of my favorite movies of the decade was this silent film that felt like an homage to classic Hollywood but more importantly told a timeless story regardless of which decade you watched it in.
+One of my favorite movies of the decade was this silent film that felt like an homage to classic Hollywood but more importantly told an entertaining story regardless of which decade you watched it in.

 Game of Thrones

 Who would win the Iron Throne?
-That is a question that I have been asking for ten years and I enjoyed visiting and revisiting Westeros over eight seasons to find out the answer.
-Of course I would never wanna live there.
+That is a question that I have been asking for ten years and I have enjoyed visiting and revisiting the fantasy realm of Westeros over eight seasons to find out the answer.
+Of course I would never wanna actually live there.
+It’s way more fun witnessing the dragons and family dysfunction from afar.

 Veep

 A dark political satire that was not only an accurate portrayal of Washington but a hilarious comedy with an outstanding lead performance from Julia Louis-Dreyfus as a narcissistic Vice President.
-The more unlikable the characters were, the funnier it was.
+And the more unlikable and insulting the characters were, the funnier the show was.

 Journey